10 Requirements for Screening Tenants in the City of Portland

 • Rental History: Denials based on rental history require detailed explanations to applicants.

 • HUD Guidance: Although it is currently allowed, HUD’s Spring 2024 guidance report highly encourages landlords to stay clear of utilizing credit history, eviction history and criminal records in their screening criteria.
-The report reminds us that these 3 categories historically have an “…unjustified discriminatory effect based on race, national origin, sex disability, or other protected characteristics.”
+The report reminds us that these 3 categories historically have an “…unjustified discriminatory effect based on race, national origin, sex, disability, or other protected characteristics.”
 A phrase commonly used to describe this is disparate impact.

 6. Identification